giacomomaggiore/leverage-ib-api/README.md

 Leverage Portfolio
 ==================

 Research pipeline for a leveraged, long-only ETF portfolio.
-It selects a small ETF universe, builds portfolios, backtests them, and stress-tests them with Monte Carlo simulation.
+It selects a small ETF universe, builds rolling portfolios inside simulated market paths, and compares unlevered and margin-financed outcomes.

 - Research and backtesting only.
 - Live execution through IB Gateway is not implemented.